 - Failure to maintain means of escape within the premises.

-- Failure to provide staff with fire safety training.
+- Failure to provide staff safety training.

 - Failure to have a risk assessment in place.